Discover Insights

 To Provide More Value To The Business, Legal Must Transform

-By Nicholas Hinton, Executive Vice President Chief Financial Officer
+By Nicholas Hinton, Chief Financial Officer

 For years, CFOs and general counsels (GCs) often bonded over being the adults in the C-suite room.
 Today, GCs may become an even greater asset to CFOs as legal teams undertake a digital transformation.
 That’s because this legal transformation, if done right, can result in reduced expenses, increased revenue and these departments powering the business forward.